durp/lingo/README.md

 * stanfordtags
 * universaltags
+* universaltagsv2
 * stanfordrel
 * universalrel
+* universalrelv2
+* debug

 To use a specific tagset or relset, build your program thusly: `go build -tags='stanfordtags'`.

-The default tag and dependency rel types are the universal dependencies version.

 ### Lexer ###

 You should also note that the tokenizer, `lingo/lexer` is not your usual run-of-the-mill NLP tokenizer.
 It's a tokenizer that tokenizes by space, with some specific rules for English.
 It was inspired by Rob Pike's talk on lexers.
 I thought it'd be cool to write something like that for NLP.

-The test cases in package `lingo/lexer` showcases how it handles unicode, and other pathalogical english.
+The test cases in package `lingo/lexer` showcases how it handles unicode, and other pathological english.

 # Contributing #
 see CONTRIBUTING.md for more info